lewagon/dotfiles/02-OOP/02-OO-Advanced/Suggestion-Farming-Diary-Crops/README.md

 Discuss with your buddy: how many classes do you think you need, and how would you structure them?

 Don't rake now!
-Wait until the very end of the challende, try to code everything by yourself first!
+Wait until the very end of the challenge, try to code everything by yourself first!

 ### Create the first class `Corn`